SAFETY IS OUR PRIORITY

 Hazardous risk assessments vary by building type, but most older homes in Victoria are tested for the following hazards:

-Urea formaldehyde foam insulation
+- Urea-formaldehyde foam insulation

-Radon (and other radioactive materials)
+- Radon (and other radioactive materials)

-Above or underground storage tanks
+- Above or underground storage tanks

-Florescent light fixtures can contain PCBs, a substance that is very toxic to humans.
-In rare cases, some older paints have been also known to contain PCBs, which must be properly disposed of.
+Fluorescent light fixtures can contain PCBs, a substance that is very toxic to humans.
+In rare cases, some older paints have been known to contain PCBs, which must be disposed of properly.
 The above are the most common aspects of the risk assessment.
 Although we do not conduct the hazardous risk assessments ourselves, we can explain the process to you.
 We’ll also put you in touch with the right contractors and manage the process for you, taking the burden off your shoulders.
-If you’re looking for further information and resources, please feel free to get in touch with us.
+If you’re looking for further information and resources, please feel free to ￼￼get in touch with us.